I: Basics

 We will get more into making things look pretty in Data Vizualization II, but, what is a real problem with this graph?
 Does it even need to be there?

-• To make a scatter plot, make sure that the aes() has mappings for the x axis and y axis and then use geom_point() to plot.
+- To make a scatter plot, make sure that the

-• To make things easier to see (remembering the over-crowded cloud from the base R plot above), we’ll reduce the data to 10% of the full sample using sample_frac() from dplyr
+to plot. - To make things easier to see (remembering the over-crowded cloud from the base R plot above), we’ll reduce the data to 10% of the full sample using

 ## sample 10% to make figure clearer